-Sunday we went to the gorgeous Cicada Club to celebrate our anniversary a little bit early.
-Hey, when you’ve been married 14 years you deserve to celebrate.
-The lineup was special at the club.
+Some days you need to put your big girl britches on and do something you don’t feel like doing.
+And some days, you should really listen to your body when it says ENOUGH!
+Sunday we dined at the gorgeous Cicada Club.
+I could have chosen a different day.
+But the lineup was special at the club.
 Dean Mora and his Orchestra were doing a tribute to the Cocoanut Grove.
-I love Dean Mora, his bands are the best, so we made plans.
+I love Dean Mora and his bands are the best.
 Unfortunately, Saturday came along and I had been boxed in the noggin by the flu.
 Ugh!
 Not this weekend!
 But nothing was going to stop me from going.

 Well, I didn’t have the best time.
 And it was by no means the club’s fault.
 I was miserable.
 Achy, shivering, and just run down.
 We had dinner reservations so I ordered the special lentil soup, which was great on my sore throat, but of the yummy chicken Kiev and chocolate molten cake, I had but a few bites.
 I was just too out of sorts.
 I felt so guilty wasting such good food!
 But enough about crabby old me, now about Maxwell Demille’s Cicada Club.